OKStateACM/MeetingNotes/2017-2018/fall2017/09-27-Technical_Interviews.md

     - What kind of hardware will this be running on?
 (How much power do you have)

   - Make sure you have questions after your interview

+    - This is an oppurtinity to show your interest in the company

+    - Recent events (S3 shutdown)

+    - Big changes in the tech world (Self driving trucks)

+    - Professional growth (Promotional ladder)